NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 https://SOME-ORGANIZATION:PASSWORD@dev.azure.com
 {{< /highlight >}}

 __WARNING__: Although the permission for this file is set to <code>0600</code> by Git, which means only the owner can read/write it.
 This is not a recommended approach for saving Git credentials, at all!
-Any malicious program running by the user owning <code>~/.git-credentials</code> could still your Git credentials.
+Any malicious program running by the user owning <code>~/.git-credentials</code> could steal your Git credentials.

 {{< highlight sh >}}
 $ ls -lah ~/.git-credentials